October 9, 2024

-We’ve compiled this list of our favourite influencer marketing examples from the year for you to as inspiration in 2024.
-Because gone are the days when “influencer” just meant huge follower counts or famous celebrities.
-Now influencer marketing spans a whole range of follower counts and niches.
+Brands and influencers are partnering up in groundbreaking ways — and it’s not just the big figures anymore.
+Gone are the days when “influencer” just meant huge follower counts or famous celebrities.
+Now, influencer marketing spans a whole range of follower counts and niches.

-This listicle features influencer marketing examples from across the spectrum, to help you decide on the right influencer strategy for your brand.
+This listicle features influencers from across the spectrum to help you decide on the right influencer marketing strategy for your brand — or stay inspired in 2024.

 From solopreneurs and startups to decades-old enterprises, companies have embraced influencers as brand partners.
 By the end of 2022, businesses in the U.S. spent a total of $5 billion on influencer marketing, according to Insider Intelligence.
 And they’ll spend another cool $6.16 billion next year.